Approximate Regions of Attraction in Learning with Decision-Dependent Distributions: ANALYSIS OF REPEATED RISK MINIMIZING FLOW

 \end{itemize}

 \end{theorem}

 \begin{proof} See Appendix~\ref{app:proof_perturb1}. \end{proof}

-Note that, in the special case where $\delta = 0$, we have that the RGD flow converges exponentially quickly to $x^*$ locally.
+Note that, in the special case where $\delta = \lambda = 0$, we have that the RGD flow converges exponentially quickly to $x^*$ locally.
 Similarly, in the special case where Assumption~\ref{ass:exist_V} holds everywhere (i.e. $r = \infty$), then there is only one minimizer $x^*$, and all initial conditions converge to a neighborhood of $x^*$ exponentially fast.
+In addition, if every condition in Assumption 1 holds with equality, the bounds in Theorem 1 also hold with equality.
+Please see Appendix A for an example where this occurs.

 Additionally, note that locally performatively stable points are equilibria of the RGD flow.
 This result provides constraints on where performatively stable points can be located.
 Consider the special case where Assumption~\ref{ass:exist_V} holds globally (i.e. $r = \infty$) and, consequently, there exists only one minimizer $x^*$.
 In this special case, Theorem~\ref{th:perturb1} shows that all performatively stable points must be close to $x^*$.
 The phenomena that, under certain conditions, performatively stable points are near performative risk minimizers, was first noted in~\citet{Perdomo:2020tz}.
 Our results here provide another set of conditions under which the same result holds.